brianglass/anastasis/files/mat-sun.md

 ****

-The Reader reads the YpakoÃ¯.
+The Reader reads the Ypakoï.
 On Feasts the \[poetic\] Kathisma.
 On Sunday there follow the Anavathmi in the Tone of the Week.

 ------------------------------------------------------------------------